Sustainable Packaging Showdown: Compostable, Biodegradable & Recyclable Materials

 A dump of sustainable pacakaging

-Biodegradable packaging may leave behind microplastics if not properly designed.
-Recycling requires energy, water, and infrastructure.
-But it reduces the need for raw materials.
+• Environmental Risks: Poorly designed biodegradable packaging may leave microplastics behind after breaking down.
+Recycling requires energy, water, and infrastructure, but reduces the need for new raw materials.

 Without certification, biodegradable claims can be misleading.
 This is often called greenwashing.
 Recyclable packaging is easier to regulate and measure, which makes it more transparent for consumers.